The Winds Keep Blowing: Miscimarra’s Final Days with the NLRB Produce More Change for Employers

 Past Practice, Changes, and the Duty to Bargain

 For years, unionized employers have generally operated under an established labor law principle that allowed them to make unilateral changes to, for example, a health insurance plan, as long as the changes were consistent with past practice.
-Although a unionized employer is prohibited from unilaterally changing terms and conditions of employment unless it first provides a union with notice and the opportunity to bargain over the change, unilateral employer action is permitted where the change is part of a past practice and simply continues or maintains the status quo.
+Although a unionized employer is prohibited from unilaterally changing terms and conditions of employment unless it first provides a union with notice and the opportunity to bargain over the change, unilateral employer action is permitted where the change is part of past practice and simply continues or maintains the status quo.

 In 2016, the Board disposed of decades of labor law precedent in E.I.
 Du Pont de Nemours.
 There, the Board held that any employer discretionary action amounted to a change that had to be bargained with the union, even if the employer’s action simply continued a past practice.
 Du Pont did not survive long, however, and late last week, the Board overruled it in Raytheon Network Centric Systems.